rixx/ynab-downgrade/README.md

 in 2017? … If so: **quit YNAB 4 and make a backup of the directory**!
 Seriously: Your current state is very good and you really don't want to repeat the work you just did if the budget import screws up somehow.

+… and then check back later: I'm fairly sure a budget import can be done, but I wanted to publish this page first.

 ## Appendix 1: YNAB 4

 YNAB 4 is a desktop application that was the predecessor of the web version, commonly called nYNAB (or just YNAB).
 YNAB